octo-technology-downunder/octo-technology-downunder.github.io/_training/big-data/no-sql/couchbase-admin.md

 ### OBJECTIVES

 By the end of this course the student will be able to perform the most critical administrative tasks such as how to install and configure Couchbase Server 4.5, run benchmark testing against a realistic POC cluster while monitoring its health, cause auto-sharding of clusters, backup and restore a cluster, add and remove nodes, assign roles to nodes enabling MDS (Multi-Dimensional Scalability) and troubleshoot a live cluster.
 Each student will create their own fully functional 3-node Couchbase cluster in one data center and replicate the data via XDCR to a single node in another data center.
-The student will be able to demonstrate best practices and diagnose and resolve the top ten current operations issues.
+The student will be able to demonstrate best practices and diagnose and resolve the top ten current operational issues.

 ### AUDIENCE